-Official transcripts must be mailed or emailed directly from the degree-granting institution OR an authorized third party to the Quantic Registrar ( [email protected]).
+Official transcripts must be mailed or emailed directly from the degree-granting institution OR an authorized third party to the Office of Enrollment Services ( [email protected]).
 Emailed transcripts should be sent from the office or department designated by the university to issue/retain student academic records.

 Submitting Unofficial Degree Documentation

 Documents should be compiled into one PDF for EACH school, with an identifiable name, and the document should be legible.
-Documentation with photos, saved in cloud storage (eg. Google Drive links), saved as JPEG or any other inaccessible file format, file sizes over 10MB, poor resolution, missing information, or including any other distracting information to evaluating degree documentation may require follow up or re-submission.
-If you have any trouble with this process, please reach out to our Enrollment Services department by sending an email to [email protected].
+Documentation saved in cloud storage (eg. Google Drive links), saved as JPEG or any other inaccessible file format, file sizes over 10MB, poor resolution, missing information, or including photos or other distracting information may require follow up or resubmission.
+Students should reach out to the Enrollment Services department with any questions regarding this process by sending an email to [email protected].

-Failure to have required degree documentation submitted by the end of the eighth week of enrollment will result in an academic hold.
+Failure to have required official transcripts submitted by the end of the eighth week of enrollment will result in an academic hold.
 If continued delinquency occurs, the student may be administratively withdrawn from the Quantic School of Business and Technology.

-If a discrepancy is found in any submitted documents, the registrar will contact the student to rectify the discrepancy.
-In situations where the Quantic School of Business and Technology finds that a student intentionally misrepresented themselves in their application or academic history, the student will be administratively withdrawn from the program.
+If a discrepancy is found in any submitted documents, Enrollment Services will contact the student to rectify the discrepancy.
+In situations where the Quantic School of Business and Technology finds that a student intentionally misrepresented themselves on their application or academic history, the student will be administratively withdrawn from the program.

 Transcript Evaluation and Translation

 Quantic School of Business and Technology accepts three-year bachelor’s degrees earned from institutions that are members of the Bologna Process.
-For applicants who earned three-year bachelor’s degrees from institutions that are not part of the Bologna Process, Quantic initiates a third-party evaluation of submitted transcripts through a NACES-approved evaluation service.
-Based on the results of this evaluation, Quantic determines whether applicants are eligible for admission to the programs offered.
-If the evaluation results demonstrate that an applicant did not earn a degree equivalent to a U.S. bachelor’s degree, applicants will not be eligible for admission to the degree programs.
-If applicants completed additional academic study beyond the three-year bachelor’s degree (e.g., a master’s degree, postgraduate diploma, or other postgraduate degrees), these degrees will be included for consideration in the eligibility review.
+For applicants who have earned three-year bachelor’s degrees from accredited institutions that are not part of the Bologna Process, Quantic conducts an internal review and, if necessary, requires a third-party evaluation of submitted transcripts by a NACES-approved evaluation service.
+Based on the results of this review and evaluation, Quantic determines whether applicants are eligible for admission to the programs offered.
+If the evaluation results demonstrate that an applicant does not meet the stated minimum eligibility requirements, the applicant will be denied full admission to the degree programs.
+If applicants completed additional academic study beyond the three-year bachelor’s degree (e.g., a master’s degree, postgraduate diploma, or other postgraduate degrees), these degrees will be considered during the eligibility review.

-If a student has access to an evaluated and translated transcript they can request this document to be submitted directly to Quantic School of Business and Technology.
+If a student has access to an evaluated and translated transcript, they can request this document to be submitted directly to Quantic School of Business and Technology.
 Translated and evaluated transcripts must be submitted by the degree-granting institution itself, the Ministry of Education (or another governing body), a NACES-member, or a trained transcript evaluator fluent in the language of the transcript.
-We cannot accept documents emailed/mailed directly from a student.
+Documents emailed or mailed directly from a student will be considered unofficial.

-If a student can only have unofficial transcripts and degree documentation it will be subject to third party verification and evaluation.
-If the documentation does not meet DEAC accreditation guidelines (such as documents cannot be verified, transcripts are from a non-accredited institution, etc…) the student will be asked to have further documentation submitted and potentially be subject to removal.
+If a student only has access to unofficial transcripts and degree documentation, and the official transcript is not available from the prior institution, the unofficial documents will be subject to third party verification and evaluation.
+If the documentation does not meet DEAC accreditation guidelines (such as documents cannot be verified, transcripts are from a non-accredited institution, etc.) the student will be asked to have further documentation submitted to confirm eligibility.